vaesl/LFIP/README.md

 conda install opencv
 ```

-- Compile the nms and coco tools:
+- Compile the COCOAPI and NMS tools:
 ```Shell
 ./make.sh
 ```

 ## Download
-To evaluate the performance reported in the paper, you need to first download the Pascal VOC and COCO dataset as well as
+To evaluate the performance reported in the paper, Pascal VOC and COCO dataset as well as our trained models need to be downloaded.
-our trained models.

-### VOC Dataset
+### Pascal VOC Dataset
 ##### Download VOC2007 trainval & test

 ```Shell